-Danielle Evans is a Board-Certified, Licensed Marriage and Family Therapist, she graduated from Mercer University’s School of Medicine in 2014 with her Master of Science in Family Therapy.
-She also graduated from Capella University in 2010 with her Master of Science in Human Services/Public Service Leadership.
-She graduated from Mercer University in 2007 with her Bachelor of Science in Psychology and Human Services.
+Danielle is a Licensed Marriage and Family Therapist.
+She graduated from Mercer University School of Medicine in 2014 with a Master of Science in Family Therapy.
+In 2010, she graduated with a Master of Science in Human Services/Public Service Leadership from Capella University and from Mercer University in 2007 with a Bachelor of Science in Psychology.

-Danielle founded Southern Bridge Inc. Counseling and Family Therapy, in 2016 with what she describes as her purpose to create a bridge between hopelessness and healing within the community where she grew up.
-Southern Bridge Counseling and Family Therapy has evolved into a private group therapy practice that provides psychotherapy, family therapy and individual counseling
+Danielle founded Southern Bridge Inc. Counseling and Family Therapy in 2016 with what she describes as "her purpose".
+Danielle's dream for Southern Bridge Inc. is to create a bridge between hopelessness and healing with the community where she grew up.

 Every day is a new beginning.
 We can take a deep breath, smile, and start again.